 - Explain to you the legal work which may be required and the prospects of a successful outcome;

-- Explain any likely degree of financial risk in relation to legal costs which you will be taking on;
+- Explain the likely degree of any financial risk in relation to legal costs which you will be taking;

 - Inform you regularly of progress or, if there is none, let you know when you are likely to hear from us;

 4.2.
 We will provide details of the person responsible for the day to day conduct of your matter, and the person responsible for its overall supervision.
 Our normal opening hours are from 9.00am to 5.00pm but individual fee-earners may advise you directly of their availability and how to contact them outside of those hours.